 The County has identified Pacheco as an Impacted Community under Senate Bill (SB) 1000, which requires the County to integrate environmental justice into the General Plan.
-This law is based on the understanding that some communities have experienced a combination of historic discrimination, negligence, and political and economic disempowerment.
-Often, this has resulted in a disproportionate burden of pollution and health impacts and disproportionate social and economic disadvantages in these communities.
+This law is based on the understanding that some communities have experienced a combination of historic discrimination, neglect, and political and economic disempowerment.
+Often, this has resulted in a disproportionate burden of pollution and health impacts and disproportion- ate social and economic disadvantages in these communities.

 The 21 indicators that contribute to Pacheco's identification as an Impacted Community are highlighted in the chart to the right, with additional details provided in the maps that follow, based on State data from CalEnviroScreen.
 The chart shows how the Census tract encompassing Pacheco ranks for each indicator compared to the rest of the state.
 The County identifies Impacted Communities as those where the combined ranking for all factors is 72 percent or higher.
-While there are multiple Census tracts that make up Pacheco, this chart presents only the most-impacted Census tract in Pacheco.
+While there are multiple Census tracts that make up Pacheco, this chart presents only the most-impacted Census tract in the community.
+Children's Lead Risk from Housing